 benhaotang/mcp-mma-docs Mathematica docs only

 Five+ servers wrapping the Wolfram Alpha API — these don’t require a local Mathematica installation, just an API key.
-They provide computational knowledge (math, science, conversions, data) through Wolfram Alpha’s cloud service.
-The fragmentation is notable: none has emerged as the clear winner.
+They provide computational knowledge through Wolfram Alpha’s cloud service.
+Fragmentation persists: none has emerged as the clear winner.

 Julia